brk3/vagrant-oracle12c-rac/README.md

 Vagrant + Oracle Linux 6.5 + Oracle Database 12cR1 (Enterprise Edition) RAC setup.
 Does not include the GI/DB binary.
 You need to download those from the official site beforehand.

+All OS setup is done automatically, but GI/DB install must be done manually.
+You could make a simple shell script to do that as well, but do you REALLY want to?

 as of 6/23/2014

 ## Setup